 Stage 1.
 Product feasibility test and early need-analysis

-Product-need analysis is the process of undertaking prospective-user surveying and understanding the demand for such a product, gaps in current products (if any) and the key features essential to break into the market.
+Product-need analysis is undertaking prospective-user surveying and understanding of the demand for such a product, gaps in current products (if any), and the key features essential to break into the market.

-Based on this initial must-have list of features, a cost-benefit analysis must be done to understand short-term and long-term potential return-on-investment.
+Based on this initial must-have list of features, teams must do a cost-benefit analysis to understand the short-term and long-term potential return on investment.

 Stage 2.
 Team alignment

 Team alignment is critical for any agile framework, including Kanban.

 Before starting any actual development work, it is critical to pull your team together for one or several alignment sessions to chalk out clarity on every feature, method, and process.